 "The important thing is not to stop questioning.
 Curiosity has its own reason for existing"

-My goal is to translate solid science into real-life solutions.
+My passion is to translate solid science into real-life solutions.

-I am a student at the joint Biotechnology Ph.D./MBA program at the Hebrew University of Jerusalem.
-My PhD research, conducted under the supervision of Dr. Eddie Cytryn (Soil, Water and Environmental Science Institute, ARO) and Prof. Eduard Jurkevitch (HUJI, Hebrew University of Jerusalem), focuses on identifying novel antimicrobials-producing gene clusters in the root microbiome, using cutting-edge molecular biology and computational tools and pipelines.
+I am a Biotechnology Ph.D. student at the Hebrew University of Jerusalem and ARO (Israel).
+My Ph.D. focuses on identifying novel antimicrobials-producing gene clusters in the root microbiome, using cutting-edge molecular biology, data sciences, and computational tools.

 Barak Dror, Zongqiang Wang, Sean F. Brady, Edouard Jurkevitch, Eddie Cytryn